laraibsshaikh10/photolabs/README.md

 - Server-Side Development:
   - PostgreSQL database is used to store the application data
   - The API server is build using node.js Express application
 - API Communication:
-  -The client communicates with the API over HTTP using JSON format.
+  - The client communicates with the API over HTTP using JSON format.

 ## Behavioural Requirements
 - User can view a list of photos on their homepage located from the API